plugcommunity/documentation/api/endpoints/booth_lock.md

 # booth/lock Endpoint

-The booth/lock endpoint enables you to lock the waitlist.
+The booth/lock endpoint enables you to decide whether the waitlist should be locked or not.

-**Note**: you need to have sufficient permissions in the room to access this resource.
+**Note**: You need to have sufficient permissions in the room to access this resource.

 ### Endpoint